Hearing: Military Medical Standards for Enlistment

-External ear - What we see as the ear must be within military standard.
+What we see as the ear must be within the military standard.
 Primarily, prevention of the auditory canal due to malformation of the external ear or interferes with the proper wearing of hearing protection is disqualifying for military service.
 Congenital defects such as atresia which is the absence or abnormal narrowing of an opening or passage in the body or microtia which is a deformity where the pinna (external ear) is underdeveloped are categorized under this category.
-However, chronic otitis externa which is swimmer's ear, can also be disqualifying at the time of medical review.
+However, chronic otitis externa which is swimmer's ear can also be disqualified at the time of medical review.

-Middle and inner ear - If a candidate has a current or chronic history of acute otitis media (AOM) which is a painful type of ear infection behind the eardrum the candidate could be disqualified.
+If a candidate has a current or chronic history of acute otitis media (AOM) which is a painful type of ear infection behind the eardrum the candidate could be disqualified.
 Any cholesteatoma which is an abnormal, noncancerous skin growth that can develop in the middle section of your ear, behind the eardrum and likely require surgery or cochlear implants is disqualifying.
-However, successful myringotomy or tympanoplasty which are ear tube procedures or ear drum repair respectively are NOT disqualifying.
+However, successful myringotomy or tympanoplasty which are ear tube procedures or eardrum repair respectively are NOT disqualifying.

-Tympanic membrane - Also called the ear drum, any puncture, perforation of the tympanic member or recent history (120 days) of surgical procedures to correct the issue is disqualifying.
+Also called the eardrum, any puncture, perforation of the tympanic member or recent history (120 days) of surgical procedures to correct the issue is disqualifying.
 After 120 days, any procedure will have to get approval from military medical professionals at the candidates or recruits medical screening.
-Loud explosions, SCUBA diving and other loud noises or pressures can commonly cause ear drum damage that is typically temporarily disqualifying.
-Avoid shooting, loud music, SCUBA diving, or deep diving prior to your medical review as these can easily cause temporary pain and disqualification if medical physical exam are done shortly after these events.
+Loud explosions, SCUBA diving, and other loud noises or pressures can commonly cause eardrum damage that is typically temporarily disqualifying.
+Avoid shooting, loud music, SCUBA diving, or deep diving prior to your medical review as these can easily cause temporary pain and disqualification if the medical physical exam is done shortly after these events.

 Obviously, the most important part of this medical requirement is hearing.
 Being able to hear without the use of any aid is a requirement for entering the military service.
 The standards of passing a hearing test are not terribly difficult and only require normal hearing levels.